Part One: The Teaching

 Every spiritual food tradition in this encyclopedia discovered the same thing through different pathways: eating is not merely nutritional.
 It is neurological.
-The state of your nervous system determines what happens to the food you consume.
+The state of the nervous system determines what happens to the food you eat.
 A body in threat cannot digest.
 A body in safety can transform anything into nourishment.

 This chapter establishes the science.
 What follows in the eight tradition chapters is the anthropological and historical evidence that monastics, mystics, and contemplatives understood this without fMRI machines or vagal tone measurements.
-They discovered it through millennia of practice.
-We can now explain why their practices work.
+They confirmed it through millennia of careful contemplation.
+The system can now explain why their practices work.

 The two nervous systems

-You have two nervous systems, though you experience them as one.
-The first is voluntary — you decide to lift your arm and it lifts.
-The second is involuntary — your heart beats without consultation, your lungs breathe without permission, your stomach digests without conscious direction.
+Two nervous systems operate simultaneously, though one is experienced as a unity.
+The first is voluntary: the decision to lift the arm and it lifts.
+The second is involuntary: the heart beats without consultation, the lungs breathe without permission, the stomach digests without conscious direction.
 This second system is the autonomic nervous system.
-It runs the body while you think about other things.
+It runs the body while thinking occurs about other things.

 The autonomic system has two primary branches.
-The sympathetic branch activates during threat — what researchers call "fight or flight."
-Heart rate increases.
-Blood pressure rises.
-Blood flows to muscles and away from organs.
+The sympathetic branch activates during threat : what researchers call "fight or flight."
+Heart rate increases, blood pressure rises, blood flows to muscles and away from digestive organs, cortisol and noradrenaline flood the system.
 Digestion stops.
 The body prepares to survive, not to nourish itself.

-The parasympathetic branch activates during safety — what researchers call "rest and digest."
+The parasympathetic branch activates during safety, what researchers call "rest and digest."
 Heart rate slows.
 Blood pressure normalises.
-Blood flows to organs.
+Blood retreats from digestive regions.
 Digestion proceeds.
 The body can use food because it is not preparing to flee from predators.

-This is the first insight: you cannot digest in a body that feels hunted.
+This is the first insight: digestion is impossible in a body that feels hunted.

-The chronic stress of modern life keeps many people in a low-grade sympathetic state.
-Not full fight-or-flight — they are not running from lions — but enough activation that the digestive system never fully comes online.
-They eat meals while checking emails.
-They swallow food while rehearsing difficult conversations.
-They sit at tables while their bodies remain prepared for threat.
+The chronic stress of modern life keeps many people in a low-grade sympathetic activation.
+Not full fight-or-flight; they are not running from lions.
+But enough autonomic activation that the digestive cascade never completes.
+They eat meals while checking emails : the social engagement system offline, stress hormones elevated.
+They swallow food, still rehearsing the same difficult conversations.
+They sit at tables while their bodies remain in threat-preparation mode.

 The gut responds accordingly.
 Bloating.
 Cramping.
 Irregular motility.
 Food that sits unprocessed.
 The symptoms that send people to gastroenterologists who find nothing structurally wrong.
 The structure is fine.
-The nervous system is not.
+The nervous system's regulatory state is not.

-The older circuit, shared with reptiles, produces immobilisation.
-When threat overwhelms the capacity to fight or flee, this circuit triggers shutdown.
+In one mode, the system shuts down.
+When threat overwhelms the capacity to fight or flee, the body enters immobilisation.
 Heart rate plummets.
 Digestion stops entirely.
-The body plays dead.
+The body defaults to death.
 This is the freeze response, and it can occur at the dinner table when trauma is present.

 Here is what matters for eating: the ventral vagal state is the only state in which optimal digestion occurs.

-Not the freeze state — digestion shuts down.
-Not the sympathetic state — blood leaves the gut.
+Not the freeze state: digestion shuts down.
+Not the sympathetic state: the gut goes dark.
 Only when the nervous system registers safety through social cues does the full digestive cascade proceed: stomach acid releases, enzymes flow, peristalsis moves food through the intestines, nutrients absorb through intestinal walls.

 This explains why every spiritual tradition emphasises eating together.
-It is not merely cultural preference.
-It is physiological necessity.
-The presence of safe others signals the nervous system that digestion can proceed.
+The communal meal is not merely cultural preference : it is physiological necessity.
+The presence of safe others activates the social engagement system, signals the vagal brake to engage, and allows the full digestive cascade to proceed.

 The second brain

-The gut contains between 200 and 600 million neurons.
-This is more than the spinal cord.
-This is more than many animals possess in their entire bodies.
-These neurons form the enteric nervous system — what researchers call "the second brain."
+The gut contains between 200 and 600 million neurons : more than the spinal cord, more than many animals possess in their entire bodies.
+These neurons form the enteric nervous system, what researchers call "the second brain," operating with its own reflexes, its own memory, its own regulatory intelligence.

 Here is what recent research reveals: 90% of vagal fibres carry information upward, from gut to brain.
 The gut tells the brain what is happening more than the brain tells the gut what to do.
-The gut is not merely a recipient of instructions.
+The gut gives as much as it gets.
 It is a primary source of information about the state of the body.

-This gut-brain axis has profound implications.
-Gut inflammation produces anxiety.
-Gut dysbiosis produces depression.
-The microbiome — the trillions of bacteria living in the intestines — produces neurotransmitters that affect mood, cognition, and emotional regulation.
-Approximately 95% of the body's serotonin is manufactured in the gut.
+This gut-brain axis has profound implications for recovery and healing.
+Gut inflammation activates the threat-detection system and produces chronic anxiety.
+Gut dysbiosis disrupts serotonin production and produces depression.
+The microbiome : the trillions of bacteria living in the intestines : manufactures neurotransmitters that directly regulate mood, cognition, and emotional stability.
+Approximately 95% of the body's serotonin is manufactured in the gut, not the brain.

 The meal as nervous system intervention